Bat: Wings, skin and flight

-The wings of bats are much thinner and consist of more bones than the wings of birds, allowing bats to maneuver more accurately than the latter, and fly with more lift and less drag.
-By folding the wings in toward their bodies on the upstroke, they save 35 percent energy during flight.
-The membranes are delicate, tearing easily, but can regrow, and small tears heal quickly.
-The surface of the wings is equipped with touch-sensitive receptors on small bumps called Merkel cells, also found on human fingertips.
-These sensitive areas are different in bats, as each bump has a tiny hair in the center, making it even more sensitive and allowing the bat to detect and adapt to changing airflow; the primary use is to judge the most efficient speed at which to fly, and possibly also to avoid stalls.
-Insectivorous bats may also use tactile hairs to help perform complex maneuvers to capture prey in flight.
+While the skin on the body of the bat is covered in hair and sweat glands with an epidermis, a dermis, and a fatty subcutaneous layer, the patagium is an extremely thin double layer of epidermis separated by a connective tissue centre, rich with collagen and elastic fibers.
+The surface of the wings is equipped with touch-sensitive receptors on small bumps called Merkel cells.
+Each bump has a tiny hair in the centre, allowing the bat to detect and adapt to changing airflow; the primary use is to judge the most efficient speed at which to fly, and possibly also to avoid stalls.
+Insectivorous bats may also use tactile hairs when maneuvering to capture flying insects.
+While delicate, the membranes can heal quickly and regrow when torn.